OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-1.md

 Personally, I will never go back to writing raw JavaScript unless it's the only option!

 ## A Basic Setup
-Ok, So lets take a look at what we need for the basic setup when working with D365 Webresources.
+Ok, So lets take a look at what we need for the basic setup when working with D365 Web Resources.
 *Note: I'll be using [Visual Studio Code](https://code.visualstudio.com/) as my preferred IDE.
 However, all of this can be done in other IDE's and terminals etc.*

 ### Node and NPM